Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> The significance of life is living.
+> Wherever there is danger, there lurks opportunity; wherever there is opportunity, there lurks danger.
+The two are inseparable.

 <!-- QUOTE_END -->